IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

     A progress bar is shown with status messages as the CICS bundle is deployed and the application is started.
 This can take a few minutes.
 If there are errors, retry with the `--verbose` option for more detailed output, or refer to [Troubleshooting](cdp-Troubleshooting-General).

-    This results in a CICS BUNDLE resource named `Express` being defined, installed and enabled in CICS.
+    This results in a CICS BUNDLE resource named `Express` being defined, installed, and enabled in CICS.
 If the BUNDLE `Express` was already defined or installed in CICS, it is undeployed first.
 As the BUNDLE is enabled, the Node.js application is started.

 6. Test the Node.js application.

-    You can call the application from a browser using URL [http://myzos:3000/](http://myzos:3000/), replacing _myzos_ with the host name of the z/OS system, and _3000_ with the port specified in step 4.
+    You can call the application from a browser by using URL [http://myzos:3000/](http://myzos:3000/), replacing _myzos_ with the host name of the z/OS system, and _3000_ with the port specified in step 4.

-    If you make changes to the application you can redeploy it by repeating step 5.
+    If you make changes to the application, you can redeploy it by repeating step 5.

 ### Results

-The Node.js application is packaged into a CICS bundle on the workstation, uploaded to a directory on z/OS, and is running in CICS.
+The Node.js application is packaged into a CICS bundle on the workstation, which is uploaded to a directory on z/OS, and is running in CICS.

 {% include tip.html content="When writing your own application, follow the guidance in [Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) to use environment variables and enable the application to terminate gracefully." %}